nkonev/blog/readme.md

 So firstly Spring Mvc will found in `/var/www`, next in `$PWD/backend/src/main/resources/static/`...

-If your search checks for existence script - request will passed through rendertron, which wipes `<script>` tags.
+If your search(Yandex Metrics for example) checks for existence script - request will passed through rendertron, which wipes `<script>` tags.

 In order to solve it, use `custom.seo.script=file:/var/www/seo.html` - Rendertron filter will inject content of this file before closing `</head>`.